Failed Melanoma Diagnosis Lawyers in Baltimore and DC

 Skin cancer, brought on by excessive sun exposure and other causes, has become one of the most prevalent types of cancer in the United States.
 Failure on the part of a medical professional to diagnose melanomas can lead to medical expenses, injury, disfigurement, and even death.

-If you are the victim of misdiagnosed melanoma, the Baltimore medical malpractice law firm of Schochor, Federico and Staton can help.
+If you are the victim of misdiagnosed melanoma, the Baltimore medical malpractice law firm of Schochor and Staton, P.A. can help.
 Over 30+ years in practice, we’ve recovered more than $1 billion for our clients and earned a reputation for excellence.
 Learn your legal rights and options during a free case review.

 Melanoma is known as one of the most dangerous forms of skin cancer.
 Caused primarily by ultraviolet (UV) radiation exposure, melanomas derive their name from the fact that they develop from the same cells responsible for creating melanin, a pigment that determines skin color.